-In acknowledgement that security is the bedrock on which a society’s achievements are built, the White Paper sets out a comprehensive and forward-looking assessment of the security environment and, drawing from this, provides:
+In acknowledgement that security is the bedrock on which a society’s achievements are built, the White Paper sets out a comprehensive and forward-looking assessment of the security environment.
+Drawing from this, it provides a policy framework for defence that is flexible and responsive having regard to the dynamic nature of the security environment and the key role that Defence plays in the State’s security architecture.

 This High Level Goal comprises three broad strategic dimensions:

 No state acting alone can address the entirety of existing and emerging security challenges.
 They require a co-ordinated, collaborative and integrated collective response drawing on a wide range of policy instruments at national level and through multilateral collective security arrangements.
-Ireland through its proactive engagement with the UN, the EU, the OSCE and NATO Partnership for Peace (PfP) , and bilaterally with other states, continues to contribute to a range of cooperative and collaborative security arrangements in support of international peace and security.
+Ireland, through its proactive engagement with the UN, the EU, the OSCE and NATO's Partnership for Peace (PfP), and bilaterally with other states, continues to contribute to a range of cooperative and collaborative security arrangements in support of international peace and security.

 Ireland maintains a policy of military neutrality which is characterised by non-membership of military alliances and non-participation in common or mutual defence arrangements.